krithik15/Networks-Assignment/README.txt

 Usage:-

-Make sure the WIC-1T is attached, router is powered on and connected to the network.
+Make sure that the WIC-1T is attached, the router is powered on and connected to the network.
 The RIP version 2 should now be in effect.

 Connectivity Testing:-